adityadaniel/flora-friend/README.md

 **FloraFriend** is a modern iOS application that helps plant enthusiasts identify plants instantly using their device's camera.
 Beyond identification, it serves as a comprehensive digital plant care assistant with AI-powered chat support and automatic plant history tracking.

+You can download [FloraFriend](https://apps.apple.com/us/app/plant-identifier-flora-friend/id6747261127) in the App Store.

 ## ✨ Features

 - **📸 Instant Plant Identification**: Point your camera at any plant and get immediate identification results